apollographql/specs-join/join.spec.md

 ##! @join__type

-Join a type to a subgraph, optionally providing an entity key.
+Declares an entity key for a type on a subgraph.

 ```graphql definition
 directive @join__type(